open-contracting/deploy/docs/deploy/create_server.rst

    #.
 Click *Power On*
    #.
 Copy *SSH Access* to your clipboard

-#. `Open a support ticket with Linode <https://cloud.linode.com/support/tickets>`__ to add the new server to our ``2a01:7e00:e000:02cc::/64`` IPv6 range.
+#. `Open a support ticket with Linode <https://cloud.linode.com/support/tickets>`__ to assign our IPv6 block to the new server.

+      Hello,

+      Please assign our IPv6 /64 block (2a01:7e00:e000:02cc::/64) to the server ocp##.open-contracting.org.

+      Thank you,

    .. note::

       Linode can take a day to close the ticket.
 In the meantime, proceed with the instructions below.
-Once the ticket is closed, add the IPv6 address to the :doc:`network configuration<../develop/update/network>`.
+Once the ticket is closed, assign a specific address within the /64 block in the :doc:`network configuration<../develop/update/network>`.

 #.
 If using Docker, :ref:`configure an external firewall<linode-firewall>`.